Types Of Elder Abuse: How To Identify The Maltreatment Of Elders And Find Resources

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Older individuals can be vulnerable to various types of abuse, including emotional abuse and neglect.
+However, older individuals can be vulnerable to many types of abuse, including emotional abuse and neglect.
 If you suspect that an older adult you know is being abused in any way or you are an older person being abused, there are steps you can take to get support, love, and care.

 Getty/Daniel Allan